How to Fill Out or Complete a W-4

 Privacy Statement: The data you enter on the W-4 will NOT be stored or shared with anybody!

 Since employees and taxpayers have different experience levels when it comes to the W-4, we have created a solution for each scenario.
-Start with one of the options listed below.
+Start with one of the options listed below or use the Taxometer to pick the best tool for you.
 If you are not sure, contact an eFile.com Taxpert® so we can guide you through this.

 W-4 Form Options